 The Meaning Behind Blue Sapphire

 Some cultures even equate the ocean spray blue of blue sapphires with heavenly, celestial power and claim they connect you to the divine.
 No matter the carat weight of your blue sapphire, the power it holds remains.

 Your goal may be to put these values at the forefront of your upcoming nuptials.
 A blue sapphire engagement ring is a great way to make them a part of your day-to-day life!

 Why So Blue (Sapphire)?

 While many people know sapphires by their blue appearance, hundreds of shades and tints are available.
 There is even a white sapphire gemstone that looks like a diamond.

-Is A Sapphire Engagement Ring Traditional or Modern?
+Is a Sapphire Engagement Ring Traditional or Modern?

 Are Blue Sapphire Engagement Rings Durable?

-What Type of Metal Setting Is Best In Sapphire Rings?
+What Type of Metal Setting Is Best in Sapphire Rings?

 Of course, engagement rings are highly personal, and you may love the look of yellow gold or rose gold with a blue sapphire ring.
-Whether you go yellow gold, white gold, rose gold, or platinum, you will be sure to find engagement rings you love.
+Whether you go yellow gold, white gold, rose gold, or platinum, you will be sure to find engagement rings that look great with sapphire.

 What is the Right Shape for a Sapphire to Shine?